schneems/schneems/_posts/2017-10-23-wtf-is-a-thread.md

 If you prefer text explanations, here's the synopsis:

 What is a thread?
 Before we can talk about a thread we have to understand a process.
-A process is an instance of an executing program, at it's core, a process is essentially a blob of memory.
+A process is an instance of an executing program, at its core, a process is essentially a blob of memory.
 It has code that needs to be executed, it has data such as variables, it has a register, and a stack to keep track of the order of execution.
 The code is going to be compiled into instructions that can run on our CPU.

 Here's an example of a program in C.